 - Facebook is a popular free social networking website that allows registered users to create profiles, upload photos and video, send messages and keep in touch with friends, family and colleagues.

 - Twitter is a free microblogging service that allows registered members to broadcast short posts called tweets.
 Twitter members can broadcast tweets and follow other users' tweets by using multiple platforms and devices.

 - Wikipedia is a free, open content online encyclopedia created through the collaborative effort of a community of users known as Wikipedians.
 Anyone registered on the site can create an article for publication; however, registration is not required to edit articles.
 Wikipedia was founded in January of 2001.

 - LinkedIn is a social networking site designed specifically for the business community.
 The goal of the site is to allow registered members to establish and document networks of people they know and trust professionally.

 - Reddit is a social news website and forum where stories are socially curated and promoted by site members.
 The site is composed of hundreds of sub-communities, known as "subreddits."
 Each subreddit has a specific topic such as technology, politics or music.
 Reddit site members, also known as, "redditors," submit content which is then voted upon by other members.
 The goal is to send well-regarded stories to the top of the site's main thread page.

 - Pinterest is a social curation website for sharing and categorizing images found online.
-Pinterest requires brief descriptions but the main focus of the site is visual.
-Clicking on an image will take you to the original source, so, for example, if you click on a picture of a pair of shoes, you might be taken to a site where you can purchase them.
-An image of blueberry pancakes might take you to the recipe; a picture of a whimsical birdhouse might take you to the instructions.
+Pinterest requires brief descriptions, but the main focus of the site is visual.
+Clicking on an image will take a user to the original source.
+For example, clicking on a picture of a pair of shoes might redirect users to a purchasing site and an image of blueberry pancakes might redirect to the recipe.